Looking for ways to live closer to nature, and eliminate chemicals, pesticides, and other worrisome elements from your home, food and yard?

 Waterford, PA is home to Elm Creek Manor.

 When Sarah McClure and her husband, Matt, move to the small town of Waterford, Pennsylvania, to get a fresh start, Sarah struggles to find a fulfilling job.
 Disheartened by failed interviews, she reluctantly accepts a temporary position at Elm Creek Manor helping seventy-five-year-old Sylvia Compson prepare her family estate for sale after the recent death of Sylvia's estranged sister.
 As part of her compensation, Sarah is taught how to quilt by this reclusive, cantankerous master quilter.
+The Quilter's Apprentice is the first in this ever-growing series, featuring quilting patterns.

 Next posting: imaginary villages in Great Britain.